Saturday, January 9, 2010

 Let's be clear what we're not looking for.This event simply underscores the necessity for secular humanist activists and organizations to stand foursquare in defense of free expression...in defense of the right to criticize religion through argument and art...and even in defense of the right to blaspheme.

-.
+That's why the Council for Secular Humanism is sponsoring a Free Expression Cartoon Contest.
 We're doing it in cooperation with the Center for Inquiry's Campaign for Free Expression.
 For another week and a half, the Council invites professional and amateur artists to submit their sharpest, cleverest, and most ingenious creations touching on that most sensitive subject: religion.
 (Though secular humanism is not a religion, cartoons about secular humanists and other activists who live without religion are welcome, too.)

 We're not looking for cartoons that crudely mock a particular faith or engage in sacrilege for the fun of it.
 A well-conceived cartoon can do so much more than that.
 We're looking for sophisticated, hard-hitting ideas and images that pose serious questions about belief and disbelief -- cartoons that prod readers to think as they laugh (or maybe, cry).